 - responding to refusals to provide sexual favors with verbal, emotional, or physical abuse.

 Often harassing behavior results from ignorance or insensitivity to the feelings of others.
 Being mindful of how one’s behavior is affecting others and communicating the effect of the behavior of others are good ways to minimize harassment.

 The following definitions are drawn from the Massachusetts law against bullying (M.G.L. c.71, § 37O).
 Note, however, that the school reserves the right to take disciplinary action with respect to any form of bullying, cyberbullying, or retaliation, regardless of whether the conduct meets the formal, legal definition of those terms.

 Aggressor.
-An aggressor is a student, group of students, or any member of a school staff including but not limited to an educator, administrator, school nurse, custodian, bus driver, athletic coach, advisor to an extracurricular activity or paraprofessional, who engages in bullying, cyberbullying, or retaliation.
+An aggressor is a student, group of students, campus resident, or any employee of the school including but not limited to an educator, administrator, school nurse, custodian, bus driver, athletic coach, advisor, supervisor to an extracurricular activity, or paraprofessional, who engages in bullying, cyberbullying, or retaliation.

 Bullying.
 Bullying is defined as the repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target, that: